A Fortunate Life: Plot summary

 Throughout his childhood and teenage years, there had been no possibility of formal education, but Bert taught himself to read and write.
 Looking for work in the pre-war years, he realised that he was not comfortable with paperwork, offices and cities, far preferring life in the bush.
 He had become an accomplished horseman, bushman, and at 18 was a professional boxer.

-In August 1915, during the Gallipoli campaign of the First World War, Joseph and Roy, two of his brothers, were killed, and Bert was badly injured.
+In August 1915, during the Gallipoli campaign of the First World War, Joseph and Roy, two of his brothers, were killed, and Bert was badly wounded.
 He suffered severe problems, which the medics were unable to either explain or treat.
 Whilst recuperating, he met his future wife Evelyn Mary Gibson.
 The medics had given him two years to live, but they resolved to enjoy every day together and were married in Bunbury in August 1916.

 The Faceys lived in East Perth before returning to Wickepin six years later with their children, where they lived until 1934.
 His wife died in 1976, shortly before what would have been their sixtieth wedding anniversary.
 The couple had seven children – the eldest, Barney, was killed during the Second World War – and twenty-eight grandchildren.